 DOS TAEKWONDO GRADING UPDATE:

 Before a person becomes a student of taekwondo, they must be willing to abide by the universal student creed.
-Anyone learning the WTF Taekwondo grading system should understand as follows:
+Anyone learning the WTF Taekwondo Grading system should understand the following:

 ‘To have the intention to develop in a positive manner and avoid anything that harms physical health or reduces mental growth.’